k-u-bux/kubux-mail-client/readme.md

 # Kubux Mail Client

-A email client built on top of [Notmuch](https://notmuchmail.org/) using Bayesian classification for tag management.
+A email client built on top of [Notmuch](https://notmuchmail.org/) using Bayesian classification for suggesting tags.

 ## Overview